Grace Jones: Image

-Jones' "appearance was equally divisive" as the sonic fluidity of her music – with her "striking visuals [leading] to her becoming a muse for the likes of Issey Miyake and Thierry Mugler.
+Jones's "appearance was equally divisive" as the sonic fluidity of her music – with her "striking visuals [leading] to her becoming a muse for the likes of Issey Miyake and Thierry Mugler.
 Her image has been described as "neo-cubist".
 Jones's distinctive androgynous appearance, square-cut, angular padded clothing, manner, and height of 179 cm (5' 10 1/2") influenced the cross-dressing movement of the 1980s.
-To this day, she is known for her unique look at least as much as she is for her music and has been an inspiration for numerous artists, including Annie Lennox, Lorde, Rihanna, Janelle Monáe, and Nile Rodgers.
+To this day, she is known for her unique look at least as much as she is for her music and has been an inspiration for numerous artists, including Annie Lennox, Lorde, Lady Gaga, Rihanna, Janelle Monáe, and Nile Rodgers.
 Jones was listed as one of the 50 best-dressed over 50 by The Guardian in March 2013.

 Kyle Munzenrieder of W magazine wrote that "everyone from Madonna to Björk to Beyoncé to Lady Gaga has taken more than a few pages from her playbook".
 Jones's work is often discussed for its visual aspect, which was largely the work of French illustrator, photographer, and graphic designer Jean-Paul Goude.
 According to Jake Hall of i-D, "their collaborative work [went on] to define the visual landscape of the 70s and 80s," and Goude "helped create one of the most intriguing legends in musical history."
 Goude saw Jones as his muse, declaring she was "beautiful and grotesque at the same time," and dated her from 1977 to 1984.
 He "[designed her] album covers, [...] directed her music videos, choreographed live performances, and helped develop her image."